azarboon/cheat-sheet-aws/README.md

 * Graph: Amazon Neptune, for fraud detection, social networking, recommendation engines.
 * Relational: Redshift (columnar storage), latency in seconds.
 Analyze all your data and get insights across operational databases, data lakes, data warehouses.

+### ElastiCache

+ElastiCache should not be used as the main database.
+Can be used to store aggregation results (e.g. retrieving data, do some computation and storing that).
+It's NOT serverless, requires provisioning & maintenance.
+Provides sub-millisecond latency.

+* MemCached: For simple models.
+Supports multi-thread/core.
+SASL-based authentication.
+* Redis: Supports everything execpt multi-thread, that is: encryption, HA (opt for Multi-AZ and automatic fail-over), compliances, pub/sub etc. Authentication using AUTH command and SG

+Both supports partitioning.

 ### DynamoDB:

 It's serverless, and good for unpredictable / unstructured data (e.g eCommerce apps).
 Millisecond latency.
 Automated scaling with minimal overhead.